shosephiroth/CodingResources/README.md

 ## Follow these links to resources for self-paced, self-study:

 ### Watch these 2 videos and at least glance over roadmap.sh to get a glimpse of career paths
 Note: it's ok to feel overwhelmed!
-You'll forget more code than you can ever learn, it's the problem solving skills that you learn that take you far!
+You'll forget more code than you can ever learn, it's the problem-solving skills you will learn that will take you far!

 The Best Way to Learn to Code in 2020, Andy Sterkowitz: https://youtu.be/YBYmhWlk8o4